 - Regularly meet with their teaching assistants outside of class sessions to follow up on their progress in assisting with the course.
 These meetings should take place at least once every two weeks during the semester.

 - In cases where more than one teaching assistant is used in a course, lab and/or studio, ensure that those teaching assistants work as a team, with a clearly defined division of responsibilities where applicable.

 For teaching assistants in multiple section courses, the different course instructors must also ensure that those teaching assistants work as a team, following the departmental guidelines in place for course coordination.

-With the aim of enhancing their own teaching and learning skills, new teaching assistants are required to attend training workshops delivered by the Center for Learning and Teaching at AUC and held at the start of the semester.
+With the aim of enhancing their own teaching and learning skills, new teaching assistants are required to attend training workshops delivered by the Center for Learning and Teaching at AUC held at the start of the semester.

 Teaching assistants must choose one of the two alternative dates to attend the workshops.

 Teaching assistants must register for one of these dates through the department/academic unit awarding them the teaching assistantship.

 For Spring 2017, training will be held on: